netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 ```

 ### Use interfaces as opposed to mocks
-**Mocks** are incredibly useful test tools for certain patterns.
-However, in most cases, they are not necessary.
-If you have a dependency that manages state which is used within the code being tested, then consider creating an interface to fake the dependency.
+**Mocks** are incredibly useful test doubles for specific patterns, however, they are not necessary in most cases.
+They provide limited control when it comes to faking complicated objects or external dependencies and it's also easy to overuse them in tests.
+In a worst-case scenario, you might end up creating mocks that return mocks, which leads to _"code smell"_.